berkeley-cs61as/markdown-courseware/textbook/chapter20 9 - Mutable Data and Vectors/section06 Homework 9.md

 	> (cxr-name (lambda (x) (cadr (cddar (cadar x))))) CADDDAADAR

-## Turn in Your Homework
+## Submit Your Homework!

-How sad would it be to get a 0 on this one, of all homeworks?
+For instructions, see [this guide](../submit.html).
+It covers basic terminal commands and assignment submission.

+If you have any trouble submitting, do not hesitate to ask a TA!